 This text offers a comprehensive treatment of VHDL and its applications to the design and simulation of real, industry-standard circuits.
 It focuses on the use of VHDL rather than solely on the language, showing why and how certain types of circuits are inferred from the language constructs and how any of the four simulation categories can be implemented.
 It makes a rigorous distinction between VHDL for synthesis and VHDL for simulation.

 Signal processing and neural computation have separately and significantly influenced many disciplines, but the cross-fertilization of the two fields has begun only recently.
 Research now shows that each has much to teach the other, as we see highly sophisticated kinds of signal processing and elaborate hierachical levels of neural computation performed side by side in the brain.
-In New Directions in Statistical Signal Processing, leading researchers from both signal processing and neural computation present new work that aims to promote interaction between the two disciplines.

 The annual Neural Information Processing Systems (NIPS) conference is the flagship meeting on neural computation.
 It draws a diverse group of attendees—physicists, neuroscientists, mathematicians, statisticians, and computer scientists.
 The presentations are interdisciplinary, with contributions in algorithms, learning theory, cognitive science, neuroscience, brain imaging, vision, speech and signal processing, reinforcement learning and control, emerging technologies, and applications.